ParadoxalCorp/FelixBot/usage.md

 * `%USERNAME%` => Will be replaced by the username of the user who just levelled up, like `Baguette`
 * `%USERTAG%` => Will be replaced by the username#discriminator of the user who just levelled up, like `Baguette#0001`
 * `%LEVEL%` => Will be replaced by the level the user just reached
-* `%WONROLES%` => This is a bit more complicated, the `%WONROLES%` tag will be replaced by `and won the role(s) <role list>`, unless no roles has been won, then it is replaced by nothing.
+* `%WONROLES%` => This is a bit more complicated, the `%WONROLES%` tag will be replaced by `and won the role(s) <role list>`, unless no roles have been won, then it is replaced by nothing.
 Let's take an example:

 Let's say our custom level up message is set to: `Hey %USER% you just levelled up to level %LEVEL% %WONROLES% !`

-Now, let's say we set the roles `baguette` and `croissant` to be given at level 2, when the user reach the level 2, it will look like this:
+Now, let's say we set the roles `baguette` and `croissant` to be given at level 2, when the user reaches level 2, it will look like this:

 > Hey @Baguette you just levelled up to level 2 and won the role(s) `baguette`, `croissant` !

-And when the user reach the level 3, at which we didn't set any roles to be given, it will look like this:
+And when the user reaches level 3, at which we didn't set any roles to be given, it will look like this:

 > Hey @Baguette you just levelled up to level 3 !